elmasy-com/columbus-server/README.md

 ## TODO / Further ideas

-- [ ] Actively collect subdomains of the most used domains with external tools.
 - [ ] UI
     - The current CORS settings allow to embed into every site!